-- Use quizzes, real-time questions and answers, and countdown timers.
+- Create quizzes, real-time questions and answers, and use countdown timers.

 - Built-in course ratings.

-- Generate certifications for students who have completed courses.
+- Generate certificates for students who have completed courses.

 Another option to consider: WPLMS

-The WPLMS Progressive Web App (PWA) can be easily converted into an app which can be hosted on App stores and installed on mobile devices.
-The PWA automatically recognizes Administrators, Students, Instructors and other member types which you can configure and shows them different dashboards, app items and functionalities.
+The WPLMS Progressive Web App (PWA) can be easily converted into an app that can be hosted on App stores and installed on mobile devices.
+The PWA automatically recognizes Administrators, Students, Instructors, and other member types which you can configure, and shows them different dashboards, app items, and functionalities.

-The one App framework has plently of features like Course creation and management, Reports generation, xAPI, Community features, Forums, Messages, Live chat, Notifications, Video recorder/editor, and Gamification.
+The One App framework has plenty of features like Course creation and management, Reports generation, xAPI, Community features, Forums, Messages, Live chat, Notifications, Video recorder/editor, and Gamification.

-Pricing starts at $75 which is a one-time payment with 20-50% support services every 6 months after initial 6 month free support period.
+Pricing starts at $75 which is a one-time payment with 20-50% support services every 6 months after the initial 6-month free support period.

 Also, we at Low Cost Web Agency are experts at using WPLMS to build courses for our clients.
 Here is an example of an online course built by us using the plugin.

-Due to the vast number of feature available, WPLMS might overwhelm users who are not used to working with Learning Management Systems.
+Due to the vast number of features available, WPLMS might overwhelm users who are not used to working with Learning Management Systems.
 So if you need an online course that is loaded with features to help you teach your students efficiently, we recommend WPLMS.
-And if you need help build a website to host your online course, contact us today.
+And if you need help building a website to host your online course, contact us today.

-So which WordPress LMS Plugins is right for you?
+So which WordPress LMS Plugin is right for you?